divarvel/jDbT/README.md

 # jinx Database Tools

-iDbT is a small utility designed to quickly generate SQL schemas and associated information from a lightweight spec.
+jDbT is a small utility designed to quickly generate SQL schemas and associated information from a lightweight spec.

 ## TL;DR